AurasV/Formal-Languages-and-Compilers/README.md

-# Formal Languages and Compilers Exercises and Homeworks
+# Formal Languages and Compilers
-Pretty Simple Stuff IMO
+Formal Languages and Compilers Exercises and Homeworks

 # Format
 Format for the organization is like this